Welcome to Fife uses cookies to ensure you get the best experience on our website. Learn More

 Rossend Castle has an interesting history. there has been a building on the site since the early 12th century.
 The present building is largely of 16th century, though with a 13th-century basement.
 Mary, Queen of Scots, visited during her short reign (1561–1567).
 On 14 February 1562, the French messenger and poet Chastelard was discovered hiding under Mary's bed in the castle.
 In 1651 it was captured by the soldiers of Oliver Cromwell, and in the later 17th century it was owned by the Wemyss family, who remodelled the top floor.
 The castle was almost demolished in the 1970s but was restored and is now pirvately owned.

-The Heritage Trust runs an exhibition and they have a great leaflet which will guide you on two walks round the town taking in all the notable places.
+The Heritage Trust runs an exhibition about the town every summer and they have a great leaflet which will guide you on two walks round the town taking in all the notable places.

 Outdoors